ellio86/GBEmu/README.md

 ### Known Issues
 - Some visual effects don't work properly, eg:
   - The logo appearing on Link's Awakening
+- The audio crackles quite badly if enabled
 - Some Cartridge Types are unsupported:
   - MBC2
   - MBC4